Roosevelt University alumna Lucy Lopez believes in miracles.

 “The reason I want to work with kids in the city is that I’ve seen a lot of things there that didn’t get addressed,” said Lopez, who cites behavioral issues and lack of family support as among challenges that urban youth face on their own.

-“I want to give back and help meet the needs of some of these kids,” said Lopez, who received support at Roosevelt through its First-Generation Support Services, which works one-on-one with first generation college students.
+“I want to give back and help meet the needs of some of these kids,” said Lopez, who received support at Roosevelt through its Multicultural Student Support Services, which works one-on-one with first generation college students.

 The office also provided assistance and advice as Lopez maps out her next steps upon graduation, including helping her fill out applications for graduate school in Psychology.